 Pigmented or Hairy Moles (Compound Naevi)

-Pigmented moles may be flat, raised or hairy.
-They are far more difficult to treat because the skin cells are deeper in the skin and unless the cells are removed completely they can reoccur or scar.
-The only effective way to treat these types of moles is surgical excision with stitches or methods that cause scarring of the skin.
-The cosmetic outcome is far more variable and it is important not to commit to treatment unless the clinical results can produce a scar that is better than the original mole.
+Pigmented moles may be flat or raised and may contain hairs.
+They are far more difficult to treat because the skin cells are deeper in the skin and unless the cells are removed completely they can reoccur.
+The only effective way to treat this type of mole is surgical excision with stitches or methods that cause scarring of the skin.
+The cosmetic outcome is far more variable and it is important not to commit to treatment unless the clinical results can produce a scar that is preferable to the appearance of the original mole.
 This can be difficult to achieve even with state-of-the-art surgical equipment or lasers, but our doctors will be able to discuss the potential outcomes with you during your consultation to decide if the mole is clinically appropriate to remove or not.

 Cosmetic Result and Removal Techniques Used

 Skin coloured moles can be carefully shaved from the surface of the skin using a procedure called a shave excision.
 After a small injection of local anaesthetic, our consultant will carefully shave off the mole level to the skin surface using specialised surgical curved razor blade called a Dermablade.
 The consultant will then seal the skin surface using a radiofrequency cautery device called a Hyfrecator or a drying chemical called Driclor.
 The resulting wound is similar to a graze and will heal in the vast majority of cases to give an excellent cosmetic result.
 Our doctors are highly experienced at performing this procedure and most patients are extremely pleased with the results.
 Laboratory analysis is generally not required for skin coloured moles, but if your mole is pigmented or if the doctor feels it is appropriate then we may need to send it for analysis, which would incur and additional fee.